 You are only obliged to pay a 'reasonable price' for the service that a trader provides unless the price of the service (or the way in which the price is worked out) is fixed as part of the contract.
 So if you have not agreed a price up front, what you are asked to pay must be reasonable.
 What is a reasonable price?
 This depends on the facts of each contract but as a guide it may be the average price charged by other traders providing the same service in that area.

 If you are in dispute and refuse to pay the price the trader is charging, the trader is entitled to exercise a lien over the vehicle.
-As for when repairs have been carried out without your permission, in these circumstances the only way you can recover possession is to 'pay under protest' and to make a claim for your costs to be reimbursed.
+In these circumstances the only way you can recover possession is to 'pay under protest' and to make a claim for your costs to be reimbursed.
 If you decide to pay under protest, make this clear in writing at the time of payment.
 It is important that you seek advice from the Citizens Advice consumer service before paying under protest.

 THE VEHICLE WAS DAMAGED BY THE TRADER